-In 2019, Thomas was seconded to the Welsh Government where he advised on the implementation of Mental Capacity (Amendment) Act 2019 in Wales.
+Prior to joining Chambers, Thomas worked for the Law Commission on its review into the Deprivation of Liberty Safeguards.
+In 2019, he was seconded to the Welsh Government where he advised on the implementation of Mental Capacity (Amendment) Act 2019 in Wales.

 Notable Court of Protection cases